 Turn Down the Microphone

-If the loudspeaker monitors on stage are the cause of the feedback, you just need to turn down the volume in the appropriate monitor channels – just a little bit.
+If the stage monitors are the culprit, you just need to nudge down the volume on the appropriate monitor channels.
+A small adjustment can make a massive difference in overall sound quality.

 Move the Microphone